ORTools4MTEX/ORTools/README.md

 ---

 ### [plotPDF_bain](./src/plotPDF_bain.m)
-The function plots a pole figure of the child Bain groups associated with an OR *job.p2c*.
+This function plots a pole figure of the child Bain group IDs associated with an OR *job.p2c*.

 - Syntax
   -  plotPDF_bain(job)